Submitting a Stage Three complaint

 If you are a student you may wish to contact the Students’ Union Advice Centre for support and guidance prior to submitting the complaint.

-A Stage Three complaint should be submitted as soon as possible and within three months of the date of the Stage Two outcome letter - the greater the time delay, the more difficult it will be for the complaint to be thoroughly investigated.
+A Stage Three complaint should be submitted as soon as possible and within 28 Days (four weeks) of the date of the Stage Two outcome letter - the greater the time delay, the more difficult it will be for the complaint to be thoroughly investigated.

 The Student Casework Team Manager will acknowledge receipt of the complaint within three working days, giving an indication of the likely timescale before a full response is provided.

-The Student Casework Team Manager will ensure that a timely response is sent, ie within four weeks of the Stage Three complaint being received, provided there are no undue delays (for example in obtaining further evidence from the complainant).
+The Student Casework Team Manager will ensure that a timely response is sent, i.e. within 42 days (six weeks) of the Stage Three complaint being received, provided there are no undue delays (for example in obtaining further evidence from the complainant).
 Where it is not possible to respond within this time limit, the Student Casework Team Manager will contact the complainant every four weeks to update on progress.

 The Stage Three process

 The Student Casework Team Manager will be expected to conduct an impartial review of the complaint, though this will not necessarily mean carrying out a full new investigation of the matters raised.
-They will review the case, the way in which it was investigated, the response given, and they will also take into account any new evidence or issues raised by the complainant.
+They will review the case, the way in which it was investigated and the response given.
+Any new evidence supplied will be considered only if there is a clear case to do so i.e., it was reasonably not supplied at the time of the original complaint.

-The Student Casework Team Manager may telephone the complainant to discuss the complaint, and may arrange a meeting with the complainant and any other relevant persons.
+In exceptional cases, the Student Casework Team Manager may arrange a meeting with the complainant and any other relevant persons.
 They may (or may not) seek further information from the complainant and/or those members of staff involved in the earlier investigation of the complaint.
 They may also consult a senior colleague responsible for the area under investigation.

 The Student Casework Team Manager may decide: